Homework Club Procedure

 At the end of each day, the teachers are responsible to fill out online if the student completed, did not complete, or did not receive any homework.
 We also have grade check up system, which shows the Homework Club teacher the student’s academic progress throughout the school year.
 It is expected from each student to receive a grade of 70% or higher.
 When a child does not reach a certain goal, it’s the teacher’s responsibility to make note of it with an explanation and may recommend the student for private tutoring.
 If a student does not provide any grades for one or two week(s), the assistant director needs to know about this subject matter as soon as possible.
 There will also be a grade sheet inside each student’s folder to keep track of their grades as well and it is the teacher’s responsibility to have the grades recorded as soon as the students gives their grades to the teacher.

 Tagged:Optimus Learning School is a tutoring center in Brea serving Fullerton, Placentia, and Yorba Linda.
 Since 2008, we have been helping students from kindergarten through high school achieve their academic goals through our various programs such as our home school, after school program, homework help, and private tutoring.
-We also offer seasonal programs, such as our popular summer camp and virtual summer camp, as well as many enrichment classes year-round, such as coding, STEM, piano, violin, art, Chinese, and Korean which will help shape creative and well-rounded students.
+We also offer seasonal programs such as our popular summer camp.
+There are many enrichment classes year-round, such as coding, STEM, piano, and art which will help shape creative and well-rounded students.
 Are you ready to kickstart your child’s education?
 Send an inquiry form or contact us today!